Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Acknowledgments

-{\bf Acknowledgments}.
-The authors would like to express their sincere thanks to Jarle Sogn and the reviewers for the communications and constructive suggestions.
-The work of M. Cai is supported in part by NIH-BUILD grant through UL1GM118973, NIH-RCMI grant through U54MD013376, and the National Science Foundation awards (1700328, 1831950).
-The work of G. Ju is supported in part by the National Key R \& D Program of China(2017YFB1001604).
-The work of J. Li is partially supported by the NSF of China No. 11971221 and the Shenzhen Sci-Tech Fund No. RCJC20200714114556020, JCYJ20170818153840322 and JCYJ20190809150413261, and Guangdong Provincial Key Laboratory of Computational Science and Material Design No. 2019B030301001.
+The authors would like to thank Mingjian Ding, and Baoxuan Zhu for providing an alternative proof of the Hurwitz stability of polynomials (\ref{recurr_form}).
+They also thank Jarle Sogn for communicating on Schur complement based preconditioners.
+The work of M. Cai is partially supported by the NIH-RCMI grant through 347 U54MD013376, the affiliated project award from the Center for Equitable Artificial Intelligence and Machine Learning Systems (CEAMLS) at Morgan State University (project ID 02232301), and the National Science Foundation awards (1831950).
+The work of G. Ju is supported in part by the National Key R \& D Program of China (2017YFB1001604).
+The work of J. Li is partially supported by the National Natural Science Foundation of China No. 11971221 and the Shenzhen Sci-Tech Fund No. RCJC20200714114556020, JCYJ20170818153840322 and JCYJ20190809150413261, and Guangdong Provincial Key Laboratory of Computational Science and Material Design No. 2019B030301001.